 Every skip we collect is carefully sorted, to ensure that where possible, nothing is sent to landfill.
-We pride ourselves on being waste recycling specialists with 99-100% of waste now recovered and recycled into resources, products or fuel.
-In 2019, we sent only 28.47 tons of waste to landfill.
-From our site in Norfolk we process and recycle many materials including;
+We pride ourselves on being waste recycling specialists with 99-100% of waste now recovered and recycled into resources, products, or fuel.
+In 2021, we achieved a rate of 99.9% landfill diversion.
+From our site in Norfolk, we process and recycle many materials including;

 Pre-sort.
 Only one skip is tipped in each bay at a time and larger waste types are removed via a 360 grab (wood, metal, cardboard, green waste etc).
 All of this is done in an enclosed building and the waste is sorted immediately, which makes it easier to recycle as it reduces contamination.

-After the pre-sort, the remaining waste from skips is too small to separate via a grab (e.g. small bits of plastic, wood, paper, metal etc.) or you may get skips with soil, stones, concrete or rubble mixed together.
-All of these individual waste types can be recycled as useful resources.
+After the pre-sort, the remaining waste from skips is too small to separate via a 360 grab (e.g. soil, rubble, concrete, small bits of plastic, wood, paper, metal etc.) All of these individual waste types can be recycled as useful resources.
 To ensure nothing is wasted, we feed this material into our bespoke machinery; designed by our directors and installed by our own engineers.

-The material is fed into a trommel which separates the waste types by size.
+A trommel then separates the waste types by size.
 An air knife blows off material that is light (e.g. plastic cement bags and paper) and the smaller, heavier material passes to another section of the plant.
 The oversized material reaches a belt where two operatives remove any large items (wood, plastic, metal etc) that isn’t hardcore material.
 The large hardcore material drops off the end of the belt and is recycled as aggregate.

-The smaller material (less than 100mm) that fell through the trommel drops onto a belt.
+The smaller material (less than 80mm) that fell through the trommel drops onto a belt.
 This passes under a magnet, which removes ferrous metals.
 The material then drops onto a vibrating screen, which has two levels that screen different sizes.
-The smaller material (less than 8mm) passes into another section of the plant.
-The larger material (8-100mm) is passed onto another series of belts, via a waste separator.
+The smaller material (less than 6mm) passes into another section of the plant.
+The larger material (6-80mm) is passed onto another series of belts, via a waste separator.